See also: State Compensation Fund

 Lastly, the Commission created and ran a State Compensation Fund, which offered liability insurance to employers.

-Laws 1943, Chapter 26 made the Commission the exclusive remedy in cases of “occupational diseases,” as well as creating a liability insurance fund to cover compensation for employees who contracted an occupational disease as a result of their employment.
+Laws 1943, Chapter 26 made the Commission the exclusive remedy in cases of “occupational diseases,” and created a liability insurance fund to cover compensation for employees who contracted an occupational disease as a result of their employment.

 The State Compensation Fund, which had been a part of the ICA, was established as a separate agency by Laws 1968, 4th Special Session, Chapter 6 to provide a ready market for worker’s compensation insurance coverage for Arizona employers.
 A board and manager were also put in place to oversee the State Compensation Fund, with the manager handling day-to-day operations of the Fund.